csimth335/MTH335/Chapter4/linear-algebra-review.md

 #### A matrix is a vector!
 A vector is not a matrix!

-A basic matrix in `Julia` is stored in contigous memory, so has an order.
+A basic matrix in `Julia` is stored in contiguous memory, so has an order.
 Here we can see what it is  by looking at the first 4 elements

 ```
 A[1:4]